Dyalog File Server Licences

 What is the Dyalog File Server?

-Every version of Dyalog includes a built-in “array store” called the Component File system (DCF), where APL arrays are stored in numbered components.
-These are highly efficient, as the arrays are stored in the same format used by the interpreter.
-Over time, Dyalog users have built many flexible data storage systems using DCF.
+All versions of Dyalog include a built-in “array store” called the Component File system (DCF), where APL arrays are stored in numbered components.
+Because arrays are stored in the internal form used by the interpreter, component files are a highly efficient mechanism.
+Dyalog users have used the flexibility of component files to create a wide variety of data storage mechanisms.

-The Dyalog File Server (DFS) is a client/server implementation of DCF, designed especially for multi-user environments.
-It offers key improvements over DCF alone, including:
+The Dyalog File Server (DFS) is a client/server implementation of DCF.
+Particularly in multi-user situations, DFS provides a number of advantages over the DCF including:

 Security